garfieldnate/garfieldnate.github.io/src/pages/posts/2014-07-04-july-4-2014-internet-and-a-bike-ride.md

 comments: true
 publishDate: 2014-07-04T19:08:46Z
 title: 'July 4, 2014: Internet and a Bike Ride'
+description: How was your day?
+Mine was great!
 ---

 Maybe I'll manage to keep a somewhat OK journal if I write it on my blog...